Below are some FAQs we think may help you

 We offer full time study, part-time study, external study and some online study.

-For international students on a student visa, we offer full-time study with limited online/external study options in some courses.
+For international students on a student visa, we offer full-time study (minimum 20 hours per week) with limited online/external study options in some courses.

 Sterling Business College only collects personal information that is necessary for, or directly related to, one or more of Sterling Business College’s functions or activities.
 Personal information that Sterling Business College collects from staff, students, prospective students, past students, and external contractors includes (depending on the services provided and accessed):